smjalageri/agile-manifesto-kannada/README.md

 # agile-manifesto-kannada
-Kannada Translation of Agile Manifesto
+Kannada Translation of Agile Manifesto and 12 principles of Agile Development

+Working with 2 other like-minded friends to put Kannada version of https://agilemanifesto.org/

+Pl feel free to suggest/update changes.

+Only goal is to get Kannada version published.